-If you could see a conversation between computers it will probably look something like this: "010110111011101011010010110...".
-This is the method computers use to communicate with each other or to transmit data between their components.
-But, why would someone design a computer with a binary system instead of using a normal alphabet?
-Well, the reason is that the binary system adapts perfectly to the physical structure of circuits, where you can take only two different signals: an electrical pulse (1) or no signal at all (0).
+If you could see a conversation between computers, it would probably look something like this: "010110111011101011010010110...".
+This language, called binary, is the one used by computers to communicate with each other or to transmit data between their components.
+But, why would someone design a computer with a binary system as base instead of using a normal alphabet?
+Well, the reason is that the binary system adapts perfectly to the physical structure of circuits, where you can use only two different signals: an electrical pulse (1) or no signal at all (0).

-But then, this codes are, at least, hard to understand.
-The reason for the existence of character encodings is that we need to translate these ones and zeros (bits) into a more human readable language.
+But then, this codes are, at least, very hard to understand.
+The reason for the existence of character encodings is related to the need of converting the binary language of computers in something more comprehensible for humans.

-What an n-bit character encoding does is separate these bit codes into groups of n bits each, and assign a symbol to that piece of sequence.
-In a simple way, a character encoding (or character set) can be considered as a translation table where each group of bits is related to a single character.
-For example, an 8-bit character encoding could represent the sequence "10010101" as the letter "a", the sequence "01101100" as the symbol "&", and so on.
+What an n-bit character encoding does is to separate these bit (zeros and ones) into groups of n bits each, and assign a symbol to each sequence acquired.
+In a simple way, a character encoding (or character set) can be considered as a translation table, where each group of bits is related to a single character.
+For example, an 8-bits character encoding could represent the sequence "10010101" as the letter "a", the sequence "01101100" as the symbol "&", and so on.

-To throw some light on the previous paragraph, I will take one particular character encoding that happens to be one of the most famous for eastern computer systems: the ASCII encoding.
-This encoding is very primitive, and therefore, simple.
-The next table shows all the values for the upper case letters (from A to Z):
+To throw some light on the subjects treated in the previous paragraph, we'll take one particular character encoding that happens to be one of the most famous for eastern computer systems: ASCII.
+This encoding is very primitive and, therefore, simple.
+The next table shows all ASCII values for uppercase letters (from A to Z):

 If you take a close look, you'll see that no code is repeated.
 This is something set on purspose to avoid ambiguities and is common to all character encodings.

-This way, if we intercept a line of computer code that goes "1001000101010010011011001100" and we know that the character encoding used to produce it is ASCII we could translate its meaning to the western alphabet.
-To do it, first we need to separate the line in groups of 7 numbers each (because ASCII is a 7-bit character encoding) resulting in "1001000 1010100 1001101 1001100".
-Now each one of these chunks is a character, that we can decode matching the sequences with the ASCII table.
-If you search the matches in the table above you'll see the word is HTML.
+This way, if we intercept a line of computer code that goes "1001000101010010011011001100" and we know that the character encoding used to produce it is ASCII, we could translate it to the western alphabet.
+To do it, first we need to separate the line in groups of 7 numbers each (because ASCII is a 7-bit character encoding), what would result in "1001000 1010100 1001101 1001100".
+Now each one of these chunks is a character, that we can decode looking up its correspondence in the ASCII table.
+If you search the matches in the table above you'll see the word is "HTML".

-Character encodings are widely used (even when we don't realize it) in operative systems, text documents, HTML documents, email documents, etc. Every piece of text must have a character encoding because, in the end, all digital information is a sequence of bits.
+Character encodings are widely used (even when we don't realize of it) in operative systems, text documents, HTML documents, e-mail documents, etc. Every piece of text must have a character encoding because, in the end, all digital information is nothing but a sequence of bits.

 This is why character encodigns matter to HTML.
-As an HTML document is a piece of text that must be read and interpreted (by browsers and people), it must use a character encoding.
-If not set, the character encoding is set by default and most times sent in the header information when a page is requested.
+As an HTML document is a piece of text that must be read and interpreted (by browsers and people), it must have a character encoding.

-To set a character encoding in a page you should use the HTML meta tag in the head (HTML head element) of the document.
+head section of the document.
 In the following example, we make a declaration where we set the encoding use by the document to ASCII (with its preferred name US-ASCII) as the character encoding of the page.

 Other very popular and useful character encodings are ISO-8859-1 (usually called "Latin 1") and UTF-8.

-Character encodings where born with computers as a mechanism to translate the binary computer code into a human readable text.
-Soon, computer vendors begun making their own character sets according to the needs of their market, creating an expansion effect which resulted in a massive amount of different encoding tables.
+Character encodings where born with computers as a mechanism to translate their binary code into a human readable text.
+Very soon, computer vendors begun making their own character sets according to the needs of their markets (language and use), which resulted in a massive growth in the amount of available chracter encodings.

-The UTF-8 is an 8-bit variable length character encoding for Unicode that's becoming very popular for Internet due to its capability to represent every universal character still being ASCII compatible.
-UTF-8 uses from 1 to 4 bytes to encode a single character (8 to 32 bits) depending on the Unicode symbol.
+UTF-8 is an 8-bit variable length character encoding for Unicode that's becoming very popular in the Internet due to its capability to represent every universal character still being ASCII compatible.
+UTF-8 uses from 1 to 4 bytes to encode a single character (from 8 to 32 bits) depending on the Unicode symbol.

 An HTML document using the UTF-8 character encoding should contain the following declaration in its header:

-Serving documents with UTF-8 encoding allows authors to insert any character without using character references (except for markup symbols).
-But be aware that creation and edition of UTF-8 documents must be done with a text editor supporting this encoding and it must be properly configured to use it in the document that's being edited.
+Serving documents with UTF-8 encoding allows authors to insert any character without having to resort to character entity references (except for markup symbols distinctive of HTML).
+But be aware that the creation and edition of UTF-8 documents must be done with a text editor supporting this encoding and it must be properly configured to use it in the document that's being edited.
 Otherwise, a misinterpretation of characters will take place.